 In fulfilling its governance responsibilities, the Board has delegated a significant portion of the day-to-day responsibility for corporate governance to the Nominating and Governance Committee.
-The Nominating and Governance Committee is responsible for developing and implementing Board governance best practices and works closely with our General Counsel and our Corporate Secretary to ensure that it stays aware of developments and emerging trends in corporate governance.
+The Nominating and Governance Committee is responsible for developing and implementing board governance best practices and works closely with our General Counsel and our Corporate Secretary to ensure that the Nominating and Governance Committee is aware of developments and emerging trends in corporate governance.
 The Nominating and Governance Committee regularly reports, advises and makes recommendations on governance related matters to the Board.
 Please refer to the description of the Nominating and Governance Committee on page 20 for a more detailed description of its composition, function and responsibilities.